-This ENISA study introduces good practices for IoT security, with a particular focus on software development guidelines for secure IoT products and services throughout their lifetime.
+This ENISA study (November 2019) introduces good practices for IoT security, with a particular focus on software development guidelines for secure IoT products and services throughout their lifetime.

 By providing good practices on how to secure the IoT software development process, this study tackles one aspect for achieving security by design, a key recommendation that was highlighted in the ENISA Baseline Security Recommendations study which focused on the security of the IoT ecosystem from a horizontal point of view.

 Examples of how software provides essence to IoT include:

 Due consideration needs to be given to supply chain issues, including the integration of software and hardware.
 ENISA recommendations include: